hellbox/srob-migration/content/reviews/explaining-the-inexplicable.md

-name = "Explaining the inexplicable" title = "Explaining the inexplicable" dek = "If Hillary Clinton's new book about the 2016 election makes you mad, then you are exactly the kind of person who should read Hillary Clinton's new book about the 2016 election." type = "Review"facebookauto = "Hillary Clinton's book about the 2016 presidential campaign is inspiring a lot of hate.
+name = "Explaining the inexplicable" title = "Explaining the inexplicable" dek = "If Hillary Clinton's new book about the 2016 election makes you mad, then you are exactly the kind of person who should read Hillary Clinton's new book about the 2016 election." type = "Review" facebookauto = "Hillary Clinton's book about the 2016 presidential campaign is inspiring a lot of hate.
 That's kind of the point." twitterauto = "Hillary Clinton's book about the 2016 presidential campaign is inspiring a lot of hate.
 That's the point." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/what-happened.md"]